The BCS is looking at changing itself. And, for the first time in my life, I can say I feel sorta like Clark Gable.

-Coaches have the power to, literally, punish their players with hunger, and I'm supposed to care that the Boone Pickens All-Stars didn't get the shot at the title they "deserved"?
+Coaches have the power to, literally, punish their players with hunger, and I'm supposed to care that the Boone Pickens All-Stars didn't get a shot at the title?
 Schools like Rutgers, which pays its head football coach over $2 million, opposed giving its players a stipend of roughly $60 per week.
 They continue to fight against the return of four-year scholarships, which makes it prohibitively risky for players to organize and mobilize to protect their own interests.

 Those are civil rights issues.
 What's a playoff going to do to fix them?

 What will any new postseason format do to help the players?
-Remember them?
+The players: remember them?
 Seeing how effective fans could be if they just watched something else in January, the players' cause is a worthier use of consumer pressure.
 They're actually who the NCAA -- and anyone associated with it -- are supposed to be helping.
-It even says so on their website.
+It even says so on the website.

 We, as fans, get more than we need.
 There is more football on television on every week than anyone imagined possible 30 years ago.
 Technology has allowed people to take virtual field trips across the country to immerse themselves in the regional flavor and local fanaticism that makes college football unique in the different parts of the world.
 Athletes are better than they've ever been, and the schemes they run are more entertaining and complex.
 Throw in smack-talk on social media, and both the average and hardcore college football fan has an embarrassment of riches at his or her disposal, all acquired at minimal cost to the consumer.

 And we get all this while being entitled to absolutely nothing.
 We don't need anything else.
-And when a rematch of a boring game between two teams without an exciting, flashy offensive player between the two of them gets double-digit ratings, fans and scribes sure as hell don't need a playoff.
-They just want one really badly.
+And when a rematch of a boring game between two teams without an exciting, flashy offensive player gets double-digit ratings, fans and scribes sure as hell don't need a playoff.

 All of these things happened as a result of competition.
 The brands are too big for anything like losing, suspensions or child molestation to interfere.
 And players, always, wind up being collateral damage.
 These are the things conference commissioners need to address before fixing what isn't really broken.

 The BCS is a symptom, not the disease.
 This whole game is a racket at its core.
-Unpaid labor isn't just a financial windfall (and workers compensation laws).
-It's part of the brand identity, a phony way of selling the idea are playing for more something more noble than self and/or survival.
+Unpaid labor isn't just a financial windfall.
+It's part of the brand identity, a phony way of selling the idea players are playing for more something more noble than self and survival.
 College football is like a red, white and blue t-shirt made in a sweatshop with a "made in America" tag stitched on at the end.